DanilZherebtsov/verstack/docs/source/index.rst

 .. note:: **Depreciation warning**

     Stacker is deprecated from version 4.0.0.
-Please use verstack version 3.9.8. if you need this module.
-If you have been using stacker and want to reinstate it as a part of future verstack releases, post at `issue <https://github.com/DanilZherebtsov/verstack/issues>`.
+Please use verstack version 4.0.2. if you need this module.
+If you have been using stacker and want to reinstate it as a part of future verstack releases, raise an `issue <https://github.com/DanilZherebtsov/verstack/issues>`.

 Fully automated highly configurable stacking ensemble creation class.
 Can create single or multiple layers of stacked features.
 Applicable for train/test set features creation.
 Any number of layers and models within layers can be added to Stacker instance (models in layers must contain fit / predict / predict_proba (`if classification`) methods for the Stacker to properly create features using these models).